NCH-Motion-Laboratory/configdot/README.md

 ## Getting sections and items from a config

-ConfigContainers support the iteration protocol.
+`ConfigContainer` instances support the iteration protocol.
 You can get the section names and sections from a config as follows:

     for secname, section in config:
         print(section_name)

-The sections are also ConfigContainer instances, so they can be iterated over.
+The sections are also `ConfigContainer` instances, so they can be iterated over.
 This will give you the config items and their names:

     for item_name, item in section:
         print(item_name)